Liam9652/ansible_supremeraid/README.md

 2. Configure the required files:

    a.
-Edit `vars/download_urls.yaml`:

-   - Add the necessary download links for SupremeRAID packages.

-   b.
 Modify the configuration:

-   - Adjust the basic parameters in the section `setup` `/group_vars/all/main.yml`.
+   - Adjust the basic parameters in the section `setup` of `/group_vars/all/main.yml`.

    - Adjust RAID parameters according to your requirements in the section `configure` of `/group_vars/all/main_yml`.

-   c.
+   - Modify the ansible log saving path if you need in the section `default` of `./ansible.cfg`

+   b.
 Prepare the license mapping file:

    - Place your `license_mapping.csv` file in `/roles/configure/files/`.
    - Ensure the file contains the correct mapping between serial numbers and license keys.

-   d.
+   c.
 Configure / update the `inventory/hosts` file [supremraid_servers]
    server1 ansible_host=192.168.1.101 #if needed set the user ansible_user=root
    server2 ansible_host=192.168.1.102